shreyade/COEN178-Project/README.md

-## Sales Management Record System using SQL and Relational Databases.
+## Online Store
+E-commerce platform built with SQL and principles of relational databases.